kosli-dev/secure-sdlc-process-template/content/docs/process/ssdlc/runtime/change_records.md

 level: 1
 weight: 10
 tldr: All systems and services maintain a record of changes
-rationale: To meet our change management requirements, all changes to production systems are logged
+rationale: To meet our change management requirements, all changes to production systems are recorded permanently
 ---

 # {{% param "title" %}}